> Hillwalk Tours Blog > Hiking in Scotland > 8 Reasons to Visit Speyside (If You Don’t Like Whisky)

 6. Watch the steam trains

 The history of Speyside is not only in the whisky and the castles.
-Part of the Speyside Way Whisky Trail runs along old railway lines that are part of Scotland’s National Heritage.
+Part of the Speyside Way & Cairngorms runs along old railway lines that are part of Scotland’s National Heritage.
 For example, at Dufftown the path crosses a National Heritage railway.
 The route also follows a historic railway line between Boat of Garten and Aviemore, the last leg of the Speyside walking route.
 Fun fact: these railways are still in use.
 Hikers therefore have a great chance of seeing a steam train pass by.

 Steam locomotive Hillwalk Tours Ltd.